top of page

 Final Thought

-Visibility isn’t just about branding — it’s about access, trust, and opportunity.
+Visibility isn’t just about branding and logos - it’s more sophisticated; about access, trust, and opportunity.
 If your charity isn’t visible, it isn’t viable.

 To raise more money, every single NHS hospital charity must focus on visibility — and make it a strategic priority.